5 Ways to Effectively Manage a Host Committee

 And don’t be disappointed if half of your committee (or even less) attend your meetings.
 Remember, being a part of the host committee is a volunteer position.
 People have other priorities, and sometimes those priorities must come first.
 Give some leeway but try your best to hold your members accountable.
 For those that cannot attend the meeting follow up with them individually.
 They will appreciate the individual touch of keeping them engaged.

-Be clear on your vision
+Be clear on your vision for the host committee

 Set goals early on and make your host committee aware of them.
 Continue to promote how their hard work and dedication will benefit the organization.